salesforce/apollo/README.md

 I have no idea about IntellJ or Visual Code, so you're on your own there.

 What I  _strongly_  recommend is first building from the command line with -DskipTests - i.e "mvn clean install -DskipTests".
 This will ensure all dependencies are downloaded and all the code generation is complete.
 Further, if you haven't updated from this repo in a while, don't try to be clever.
 Delete all the modules from this project from your ide, build/test from the command line and _then_ reimport things.
 Don't ask for trouble, I always say.

 After you do this, you shouldn't have any issue *if* your IDE Maven integration knows about and takes care of using the build-helper plugin to manage compilation directories for the module in the IDE.
 However....

-Myself, I find that I have to first select the top level Apollo.app module, and then Menu -> Run As -> Maven generate sources.
+Myself, I find that I have to first select the top level Apollo.app module, and then Menu -> Run As -> Maven generate sources (or the equivalent in your IDE).
 This *should* generate all the sources required for every submodule, so...
-But I have often found that - due to some oddness of Maven and/or Eclipse - that this is insufficient.
-Worse, sometimes on import into the IDE, the build-helper is (randomly) ignored and the generated source directories are not added to the module's compilation path.
-So, you have to do it manually.  which requires that "mvn generate-sources" has been run...
-So.....
-Apologies.
-Wish it wasn't this complex, but it is what it is, and no, Gradle won't solve this problem and I am not going to convert the Apollo build to it anyways, so apologies.

 Feel free to generate issues and such and I will look into it as I do want this to be flawless and a good experience.
 I know that's impossible, but it undoubtedly can be made better, and PRs are of course a thing.